 Colistin can still be prescribed on British farms to treat infections, although official records indicate that it is rarely used.

 The ban follows recommendations earlier this year by India’s top drug advisory body, the Drugs Technical Advisory Board, and the National Antimicrobial Resistance Action Plan committee.
+That followed a case at the Bombay High Court in Mumbai in which evidence gathered by the Bureau about colistin use in India farming was used by a lawyer to call for a ban on antibiotics for livestock being sold over the counter.

 Dr Abdul Ghafur, an infectious diseases doctor who advises the committee, said the wording of the ban was very strong and was “the best gazette notification you can ever get”.
 He said the ban indicates that “the Indian government is convinced that colistin is a last resort antibiotic, colistin resistance is increasing in clinical practice and colistin is extensively used in poultry and aqua farming as a growth promoting agent” and such practice should stop.